Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Relative orbifold Donaldson--Thomas theory

 \begin{proof} By the vanishing of higher cohomology sheaves, it suffices to show the surjectivity over a closed point $[I]$.
 We are reduced to the injectivity of the map

 for a certain $k$.
 Note that by construction of the perfect obstruction theory, these $\Ext$-groups indeed compute the fibers of $\cE xt$-sheaves at closed points.

 The first arrow is given by the pull-back of the Atiyah class on $\Pj^1[k]$.
+To prove that it is injective, we will construct some vector field $V$ on $\Pj^1[k]$, such that its paring with the Atiyah class is nonzero.

-Since $\cX[k]\cong [\C^2/\Z_{n+1}] \times \Pj^1[k]$, one can pick a vector field $V$ on $\Pj^1[k]$ in the following way.
-If the relative divisor is $N_0\sqcup N_\infty$, we pick $V$ such that it vanishes on the nodal points and the $0, \infty$ of the boundary components; if the relative divisor is $N_\infty$, we pick $V$ the same way on the bubble components, and on the rigid $\Pj^1$ let $V$ vanish at $\infty$ and another point which avoids the support of $\varepsilon$.
+For 2-point invariants, the relative divisor is $N_0\sqcup N_\infty$.
+We pick $V$ such that it vanishes on the nodal points and the $0, \infty$ of the two boundary components of $\Pj^1[k]$.
+For 1-point invariant, the relative divisor is $N_\infty$.
+We pick $V$ the same way on the bubble components, but on the rigid $\Pj^1$ let $V$ vanish at $\infty$ and another arbitrary point which avoids the support of $\varepsilon$.

 Cup $V$ with the Atiyah class.
 The image is a class in $\Ext^1(I,I)_0$, which stands for the deformation of $I$ in the direction along $V$.
 Since $\varepsilon\neq 0$ and $I$ is admissible, it is a nontrivial deformation and we conclude that the first arrow of (\ref{2_maps}) is injective.